willsam100/CodingWithSam/Predictable Code.md

 - Use a Functional language (F#), you get this all for free while still being on .NET

 **How does F# do this**
 Functional programming is about using functions + data to model the domain/behaviour.
 Encapsulation and abstractions are not goal.
 Common patterns are still factored out but these a for a another post.
-Our problem above would written in F# looks like this: (with the implementation):
+Our problem above written in F# looks like this (with the implementation):
 <pre lang="fsharp">
     module Math

-    let doubleList: int list -> int List = // The type of the function.
+    let doubleList: int List -> int List = // The type of the function.
 It takes a list of ints and returns a list of ints fun input -> List.map (fun x -> x * 2) input let squareList: int List -> int List // The type of the function.
-It takes a list of ints and returns a list of ints fun input = List.map (fun x -> x * x) input
+It takes a list of ints and returns a list of ints fun input -> List.map (fun x -> x * x) input

     let main() =
         let input = [1;2]